 - You have been out of the job market for some time and are trying to re-enter.

 - You are an older worker and want to de-emphasize age.

 - You have held a variety of unconnected positions.

 - You are returning to a previous line of work.

 Resume Sample - Functional Format

-The combination format is well accepted by hiring authorities and you should consider using it when:
+The combination format is accepted by hiring authorities and should be used when:

 - You have a steady and progressive employment history.